Philadelphia, Main Line, and Ardmore, Pennsylvania Cosmetic Dentistry

 Cosmetic Dentistry Expertise

 They are thin shells made of porcelain and custom-designed to fit the front surfaces of your front teeth.
-They improve the shape, color, alignment and size of the teeth that are most visible when you smile or laugh.
-At her Philadelphia cosmetic dentistry office, Dr. Marshall tends to prefer Empress and Emax veneers, brands she finds to be stronger than others.
+They improve the shape, color, alignment, and size of the teeth that are most visible when you smile or laugh.
+At her cosmetic dentistry office on the Main Line of Philadelphia, Dr. Marshall tends to prefer Empress and Emax veneers, brands she finds to be stronger than others.

-Porcelain veneers might be right for you if your smile is need of a speedy transformation due to:
+Porcelain veneers might be right for you if your smile in need of a speedy transformation due to: